Checklist for taking a panorama using the DJI RS4 Mini gimbal + Sony

 When done:

-Gimbal should auto-lock and fold.
+should auto-lock and fold).

 - Unplug USB↔USB cable from camera.

-- Turn off Camera, remove from gimbal, and pack.
+- Remove camera from gimbal, and pack.

-- Remove gimbal from tripod and pack.
+- Remove gimbal from tripod and pack gimbal then tripod.

 The pages and data here are for non-commercial